ra1028/Alembic/README.md

 ```

 ### Object mapping
-To mapping your models, need implements the `Distillable` or `Brewable` protocol.
+To mapping your models, need implements the `Decodable` or `Brewable` protocol.
 Then, parse the objects from JSON to all your model properties.
 __`Brewable` protocol can't implement to non `final` class.__